 When do I check in and check out?
 What will I need to bring?

 Check-in and check-out times vary program to program.
-A detailed letter will be emailed to you before your stay at the Learning Center with all the information you will need to be prepared for your stay with us, including check-in/check-out times, supplies list, class roster, directions and an activity agenda.
+A detailed letter will be emailed to you before your stay at the Learning Center with all the information you will need to be prepared for your stay with us, including check-in/check-out times, supplies list, directions and an activity agenda.

 Do you arrange carpools?

 If you are attending a program with folks you know, please consider carpooling.
 While we do not arrange carpools or give out participant's personal information, you will be provided access to a Google Sheet where you may choose to share ride information with others.

 CARPOOLING during your program (voluntary): NCI has a limited number of 8 passenger vans and 15 passenger buses.
 During programs every effort is made to use NCI vehicles for participant transportation.
 In the event that NCI vehicles are not available for this specific program, it may be necessary for participants to volunteer to drive their vehicles as a way to keep group sizes small in caravan situations as we travel between field locations.
 Carpools are for the convenience and comfort of participants and are not an undertaking of North Cascades Institute, but are voluntary actions of participants and drivers.
 No liability will result to North Cascades Institute as a result of carpool activities.
 Drivers who volunteer to provide transportation for carpools must comply with Washington State motor vehicle laws and provide insurance of at least $100,000/person and $300,000/accident for personal injury, and $100,000 for property damage.

 Is there any need to bring money to a class at the Learning Center?